-Two of Pentacles from the Rider Waite Smith Tarot Deck
+Ace of Swords from the Waite Smith Tarot Deck

 Signifies the person or thing about which the question has been asked, and shows its position or attitude in the circumstances.

-Justice from the Rider Waite Smith Tarot Deck
+Five of Cups from the Waite Smith Tarot Deck

 Your environment and the tendencies at work therein which have an effect on the matter €”for instance, your position in life, the influence of immediate friends, and so forth.

-Ten of Pentacles from the Rider Waite Smith Tarot Deck
+Three of Wands from the Waite Smith Tarot Deck

 Your Hopes and Fears

 Power, energy, action, courage, magnanimity; also complete success and honours.